AminZarePM/draminzare.com/_posts/2025-03-01-title-of-post.md

 Some journeys begin with a destination in mind.
 Mine began with a question:
-**“What can I build that will outlive me?”**
+**“What can I build that improves lives — something with a lasting impact on society?”**

 While studying medicine, I was drawn to more than clinical knowledge.
 I saw the limits of individual care and felt a deeper pull: to design solutions that scale beyond one patient, one diagnosis, one doctor.

-That’s why, early on, I joined **healthcare entrepreneurship Olympiads** — and then founded *Nobel Learn*, a healthcare-focused LMS that trained over **5,000 students** and grew into a 10-person team under my leadership.
+That’s why, early on, I joined **healthcare entrepreneurship and Medical Education Olympiads** — and then founded *Nobel Learn*, a healthcare-focused LMS that trained over **5,000 students** and grew into a 10-person team under my leadership.

 This wasn't just a side project.
 It was the beginning of a belief that became my motto: